Ru Kiln Lotus Gaiwan

 The Lost Ru Kiln of the Song Dynasty

-This gaiwan is made in a style resembling the wares made by the long-lost Ru Kiln (Ru Yao) during the Song Dynasty (960–162).
 Ru Kiln was known for the crazing (fine crackling) of the glazes used to make fine ceramics.
-Ru Yao style ceramics tend to have very thickly-layered glaze with a slightly smooth silken finish that feels soft in texture like polished jade.
-It often comes in pale shades of green, blue, and grey, including Tianqing, a subtle blue-grey-green made to resemble the color of the sky after a storm, a favorite of the Song emperor Song Huizhong; “moonlight white,” a cool, very pale grey inspired by the soft color of moonlight; Fen Qing “powder green”; and Dou Qing “bean green,” a palest yellow-green like the skin of fresh beans.
+Ru Yao style ceramics tend to have very thickly-layered glaze with a smooth, slightly matte silken finish that feels soft in texture like polished jade.
+It often comes in pale shades of green, blue, and grey, including a favorite of the Song emperor Song Huizhong known as Tian Qing, a subtle blue-grey-green made to resemble the color of the sky after a storm; “moonlight white,” a cool, very pale grey inspired by the soft color of moonlight; Fen Qing “powder green”; and Dou Qing “bean green,” a palest yellow-green like the skin of fresh beans.